コンテンツにスキップ

 Official Instagram: https://www.instagram.com/okada_museum/

-*This time, we have republished photos posted on the official Instagram (with permission from each facility).
+*This time, we have republished photos posted on the official Instagram account (with permission from each facility).

-Please refrain from taking pictures in areas where photography is not permitted within the facility.
+Please refrain from taking photos in areas of the facility where photography is not permitted.

 Related articles